pingan8787/rollup-plugin-copy-any-files/README.md

 # rollup-plugin-copy-files

-Copy static resource files, and use esbuild to package specified files for replication
+Copy static resource files, and use rollup to package specified files for replication